grid.angular module

 V.I.
 Lebedev “Values of the nodes and weights of ninth to seventeenth order Gauss-Markov quadrature formulae invariant under the octahedron group with inversion” Computational Mathematics and Mathematical Physics, Vol. 15, 1975, pp. 44-51.

-The following is references for the symmetric spherical t-design points:
+The following references are for the symmetric spherical t-design points:

 7